Emotional Maturity vs Emotional Immaturity

 Emotional maturity creates safety.
 It holds space for complexity, takes responsibility, and repairs after rupture.
 It doesn't need to win — it needs to understand.

 Emotional immaturity creates confusion.
 It deflects, escalates, and makes everything about itself.
-You leave interactions feeling drained, unseen, or questioning yourself.
+The interactions leave people feeling drained, unseen, or questioning themselves.

 Maturity isn't about age.
-It's about what happens when it costs you something.
+It's about what happens when something costs us.

-Emotional maturity maps directly to the capacity to return to Connection — the ability to move through Protection, recognize Control, and come back to openness.
+Emotional maturity maps directly to the capacity to return to baseline — the ability to move through Protection, recognize Control, and come back to openness.

 Learn more →